stevie-mayhew/silverstripe-framework/docs/en/02_Developer_Guides/02_Controllers/03_Access_Control.md

-title: Access Control
+title: Access control
-summary: Define allowed behavior and add permission based checks to your Controllers.
+summary: Define allowed behaviour and add permission based checks to your Controllers.

-# Access Control
+# Access control

 Within your controllers you should declare and restrict what people can see and do to ensure that users cannot run actions on the website they shouldn't be able to.

-## Allowed Actions
+## Allowed actions

 Any action you define on a controller must be defined in a `$allowed_actions` static array.
 This prevents users from directly calling methods that they shouldn't.